sgc88/myBudget/README.md

 // update UI
 // nodeList
 using string methods to manipulate strings display current month and year by using date object
+I followed Udemy courses to complete this project.
+For more details please check out Jonas Schmedtmann JS tutorials on Udemy.